 On His Shopping Strategy

 If something isn’t growing in its usual shape or color, or it’s something I haven’t seen before, I gravitate toward that.
-I’ll Google the plant or ask folks working at the shop about how to care for it, and if I can provide it with an environment that can help it thrive and grow, I’m taking that plant into my plant fam.
+I’ll Google the plant or ask folks working at a plant shop about how to care for it, and if I can provide it with an environment that can help it thrive and grow, I’m taking that plant into my plant fam.
 I really love philodendrons, snake plants, cacti, and succulents.
-If the price is right, sometimes I buy two of the same plant and I’ll put them in different parts of my apartment to see which does best as an experiment—I always like to lead with curiosity.
+If the price is right, sometimes I buy two of the same plant, and I’ll put them in different parts of my apartment to see which does best as an experiment—I always like to lead with curiosity.